 Gifting is a time-honored business tradition that can feel like more like a social obligation than a marketing tool.
 However, according to the New York Times, “giving gifts is a surprisingly complex and important part of human interaction, helping to define relationships.”

 The gift-giving relationship builds the connections between business colleagues and contacts.
-Those who receive memorable business gifts feel that they are noticed, valued, and understood.
+Those who receive memorable business gifts feel they are noticed, valued, and understood.
 They want to reciprocate, not just with a gift but through your ongoing business relationship.
 By strengthening your gifting practices, you can solidify your business connections and, in turn, affect the ROI of your gift.

-Become Both Satisfying and Memorable
+Ideal Business Gifts Are Both Satisfying and Memorable

 If you’re looking for a few words to sum up an ideal business gift, they would be these: satisfying and memorable.
 Your business gift must satisfy your partners and colleagues.
 It must make them feel understood and feel valued at the same time.
 It must also be memorable.
 Out of those who received business gifts, those who received a memorable gift were 34 percent more likely to feel more connected to the giver.
 A memorable gift might be one that is unique, or it could be packaged in a special way or come at a particular time that is out of the ordinary.
 By being both satisfying and memorable, you will get the best return on your business gift investment, but how do you achieve this?

-Memorable Gifts Have Engaging Stories
+Memorable Business Gifts Have Engaging Stories

 If you’ve ever received a gift with the tale, “it made me think of you,” then you’ve received a gift with a story.
 The gift could be a handmade rolling pin and cookie mix that plays to your love of baking.
 It could be a book that inspired your colleague, paired with some tea and a handmade mug – just because you’re known for your love of quality teas.
 While these gifts are not necessarily expensive, they are high quality and can be used again and again.
 Most importantly, they come with a note that connects you and the recipient through this gift.

-If you’re striving for a satisfying and memorable gift, personal is better.
+If you’re striving for a satisfying and memorable business gift, personal is better.
 Don’t buy the same gift for the entire office.
 While gift cards are often a safe choice, particularly for female Boomers, they are not memorable.
 Your recipients may remember that you gave them a gift, but they won’t remember what it was, as it was not a meaningful object.
 While gift cards have the benefit of flexible spending, actually spending the time to choose a personal gift is more important.
 This shows that you care about what the person wants and that you’re willing to put in the extra effort to choose a gift that truly fits that individual.

-Personalizing Gifts Adds Memorability
+Personalizing Business Gifts Adds Memorability

 While not everyone enjoys a gift with their name or a monogram on it, many people find that this makes a gift far more memorable.
 It shows that you’ve taken the extra step of personalizing an item, and this matters to your colleagues and partners.
 When they’re serving cheese to their guests on the monogrammed cheese board that you gave them for the holiday, they’ll remember you and enjoy the gift all over again.

-Avoid Adding Your Corporate Logo
+Avoid Adding Your Corporate Logo to Your Business Gift

 While a business logo might seem like you’re adding a personal touch to a gift, remember that a business logo is the opposite of personalization.
 In fact, those who received gifts with a business logo on them were half as likely to describe those gifts as very memorable, according to the Knack Business Gifting Survey.
 Although young men are often more comfortable with logoed gifts, these gifts are least likely to be labeled most preferred overall.
 A business logo on a gift makes the gift feel like corporate marketing rather than an actual gift.
 If you need to include a logo, place it on the box rather than the item itself, and make sure that the gift is of high quality.

-The Best Gifts Express Personal Values
+The Best Business Gifts Express Personal Values

 According to the Knack 2019 Business Gifting Survey, “the desire to incorporate personal and brand values into business gifts has reached the tipping point, led by Millennials and C-Suite execs.”
 This generation cares deeply about causes, and they want to show this through the gifts that they give.
 In fact, for 27 percent of business gifters, social movements will be a driving force behind their specific choice in gifts.